 This course will investigate the electromagnetic basis of light.
-Topics to be covered include reflection, refraction, and diffraction of light waves, geometrical optics including aberrations, spectra, and introduction to quantum effects.
+Topics to be covered include reflection, refraction, and diffraction of light waves; and geometrical optics including aberrations, spectra, and introduction to quantum effects.
 Modern applications of optics including lasers, holography, and nonlinear effects will also be included.

-Lab to accompany PHYS 3210.
+Lab to accompany PHEN 3210.
 Practical experience in optics including photography, holography, Fourier optics, microwave diffraction, fiber optics.